mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 *[He chuckles.]* I’m sorry for you.
 But this is the real picture.
 There is nothing to depend on.
 Well, there is one thing you can depend on: so-called nothing to depend on. *[Laughter.]* Who is thinking this?
 This guy?
 This guy is thinking it.
 So I say, “Don’t think.”
 You say, “I don’t think.”
 But who’s thinking that one? *[Laughter.]*

-So finally, there is reality, principal, so-called *self*.
+So finally, there is reality, principle, so-called *self*.
 Maybe I can say something about *self* tomorrow, but anyway, *self* is not the egoistic self.
 See the self as real reality, completely beyond “I should think self” or “I shouldn’t think self,” or “I should think not-thinking” or “I should think of thinking,” or “I shouldn’t think of between.”
 But how can I say so?
 Whatever you think, there is real reality, so-called *self*.

 That’s why Descartes says, “I am thinking, therefore I exist.” *[He chuckles.]* But this is... well, that’s up to you.
 How much do you understand this one?
 Of course it’s a wonderful teaching, but be careful, okay?
 Thinking this, “I am thinking therefore I exist” – Buddhism doesn’t throw it away, [only] halfway.
 Particularly Zen Buddhism takes care of this through and through, with sharp insight, with a bright glance.